-Since its formal start in 2007, COFECE has received more than 152 applications to the MCLP, from which about 8 to 10 per cent have ended in actual sanctions for the agents involved.
-From the information that is publicly available, we can identify that some of the most relevant cases that had been successfully investigated and penalised by COFECE owing to the MCLP actually involve primary sectors for the development of the Mexican economy, such as the transportation (passengers and maritime) financial markets and manufacturing markets, among others.
+Since its formal introduction in 2007, COFECE has received more than 152 applications to the MCLP, from which about 8 per cent to 10 per cent have ended in actual sanctions for the agents involved.
+From the information that is publicly available, we can identify that some of the most relevant cases that had been successfully investigated and penalised by COFECE owing to the MCLP actually involve primary sectors for the development of the Mexican economy, such as transportation (passengers and maritime), financial markets and manufacturing markets.

-The MAA defines mergers as the acquisition or control operation by which companies, shares, stocks, trusts or assets in general between competitors, suppliers or customers are concentrated.
-COFECE investigates and, if applicable, penalises mergers that may have the purpose of reducing, impairing or preventing fair trade of identical or similar goods or services.
+The MAA defines concentrations as mergers, control acquisitions or any act by means of which entities, shares, stocks, trusts or assets in general are concentrated between competitors, suppliers, customers or any other economic agent.
+COFECE investigates and, if applicable, penalises mergers that may have the purpose of reducing, impairing or preventing competition or fair trade of identical, similar or substantially related goods or services.

-Not all mergers must be notified to and cleared by COFECE prior to their execution.
-The MAA states that, to determine whether a merger notice must be filed before COFECE, the participating companies must determine whether the merger will have effects in Mexico and whether the merger surpasses the thresholds set forth in the MAA.
-If the merger exceeds any of the following thresholds, the companies involved must file a notice before COFECE in the following situations:
+Not all transactions must be notified to and cleared by COFECE prior to their execution.
+The MAA states that, to determine whether a concentration notice must be filed before COFECE, the participating companies must determine whether the transaction will have effects in Mexico and whether the transaction surpasses the monetary thresholds set forth in the MAA.
+If the transaction exceeds any of the following thresholds, the companies involved must file a concentration notice with COFECE:

-- the price of the transaction in Mexico (that is, considering only the companies, subsidiaries, affiliates or assets located in Mexico that will be indirectly acquired by the acquiring company) exceeds approximately US$80.5million.
-COFECE has recognised that often in international transactions no allocation of the price to be paid for the Mexican assets or shares is made and, therefore, it is not possible to determine whether this threshold is surpassed;
+- the value of the transaction in Mexico (that is, the companies, subsidiaries, affiliates or assets located in Mexico that will be indirectly acquired by the acquiring company) exceeds 1,731,960,000 Mexican pesos.
+COFECE recognises that often in international transactions no allocation of the price to be paid for the Mexican assets or shares is made and, therefore, it is not possible to determine whether this threshold is surpassed;

-- the buyer, whether located in Mexico or abroad, will acquire at least 35 per cent of the assets or shares of a company or companies (whether located in Mexico or abroad) whose assets or annual sales in Mexico exceed approximately US$80.5 million.
+- the buyer, whether located in Mexico or abroad, will acquire at least 35 per cent of the assets or shares of a company or companies (whether located in Mexico or abroad) whose assets or annual sales in Mexico exceed 1,731,960,000 pesos.
 To calculate the value of the assets, the ‘total assets value’ stated in the audited financial statements for the previous year must be considered.
 If no audited financial statements are available, the internal financial statements may be used.
 Both sections of the threshold must be triggered for a transaction to be notifiable in Mexico; and

 - the transaction involves: Mexican assets or capital stock whose value is greater than 808.248 million pesos;and Mexican assets or annual sales volumes of the buyer or the seller, jointly or separately (whether located in Mexico or abroad), exceeding 4,618,560,000 pesos in value.
-The asset value is obtained from the audited financial statements.
+The asset value is calculated from the audited financial statements.
 Additionally, to calculate the ‘capital’ acquired, the information regarding the ‘adjusted for inflation capital’ stated in the financial statements for the previous fiscal year must be considered.
 Both sections of the threshold must be triggered for a transaction to be notifiable in Mexico.

-When a merger has effects in Mexico and any of the mentioned thresholds are surpassed, the participating companies are obliged to file a merger notice to COFECE.
-However, in those transactions where it is clear that the effects produced will not have adverse effects in the relevant market, the merger notice can be filed through a simplified format; however, if the involved parties do not submit all the mandatory information, the simplified process will be switched to the standard procedure.
+When a transaction has effects in Mexico and any of the mentioned thresholds are surpassed, the participating companies are obliged to file a merger notice with COFECE.
+However, in transactions where it is clear that the effects produced will not have adverse effects in the relevant market, the merger notice can be filed through a simplified format; however, if the involved parties do not submit all the mandatory information, the simplified process will be switched to the standard procedure.
 Normally practitioners do not use the expedited procedure as it is practically impossible to avoid a first request of information from COFECE.

-In this respect, on 25 February 2021 COFECE issued the amended Merger Notification Guide (the Guide), the purpose of which is to provide information on and an explanation of the concepts, the law and the procedures associated with the notification of mergers, to facilitate this procedure for the economic agents.
+In this respect, on 25 February 2021, COFECE issued the amended Merger Notification Guide (the Guide), the purpose of which is to provide information on and an explanation of the concepts, law and procedures associated with the notification of mergers, to facilitate this procedure for economic agents.
 For the first time since the creation of COFECE, the Guide includes criteria for evaluating joint ventures as possible concentrations.

-Finally, pursuant to article 77 of the Federal Fees Act, from 1 January 2022 economic agents initiating a merger notification must pay a filing fee of 210,818 pesos for the receipt, study and processing of each notification.
+Finally, pursuant to Article 77 of the Federal Fees Act, from 1 January 2022 economic agents initiating a merger notification must pay a filing fee of 210,818 pesos for the receipt, study and processing of each notification.

 The monopolistic practices procedure seeks to protect free competition and fair trade.
 It is considered a public interest activity.

-By means of the MAA, COFECE’s investigative authority was created, to guarantee the independence of the authorities responsible for the investigation process and the authorities responsible for the resolution.
+By means of the MAA, COFECE’s investigative authority was created to guarantee the independence of the authorities responsible for the investigation process and for the decision.

-During the investigation process, all documentation and information filed by all interested parties (denounced parties, plaintiffs, third parties and authorities) are confidential and unavailable to anyone outside COFECE and its personnel.
+During the investigation process, all documentation and information filed by all interested parties (denounced parties, plaintiffs, third parties and authorities) is confidential and unavailable to anyone outside COFECE and its personnel.
 This has been greatly criticised by many who claim it damages the constitutional right to due process.
-However, no claims in this regard have been successful for the interested parties, strengthening the powers of investigation of COFECE.
+However, no claims in this regard have been successful for interested parties, strengthening COFECE’s powers of investigation.
 The first stage of the procedure is the investigation and research stage, which has the purpose of gathering evidence to determine possible monopolistic activities.
-The evidence is gathered by COFECE by requesting information and documentation it considers necessary from all interested parties, by summoning people COFECE believes may hold information regarding the investigation and conducting dawn raids with the purpose of obtaining additional information.
+The evidence is gathered by COFECE by requesting information and documentation it considers necessary from all interested parties, by summoning people that it believes may hold information regarding the investigation and conducting dawn raids with the purpose of obtaining additional information.

 The investigation stage lasts for up to 600 business days.
-When the investigation stage of the procedure ends, COFECE must issue and deliver to those companies that may be responsible a notice of either probable responsibility, if COFECE determines the possible existence of monopolistic activities, or the closing of the investigation, where COFECE concludes that from the gathered evidence it cannot determine that any monopolistic practices have been undertaken.
+When the investigation stage ends, COFECE must issue and deliver to those companies that may be responsible, a notice of either probable responsibility, if COFECE determines the possible existence of monopolistic activities (statement of objections), or the closing of the investigation, where COFECE concludes that from the gathered evidence it cannot determine that any monopolistic practices have been undertaken.

 The trial stage begins with the issuance of the statement of objections.
 It is at this stage that the investigation file will not be confidential to the parties and they will have access to all non-confidential information gathered throughout the investigation phase.
-The necessary evidence must be included with the document in which the defendant companies answer the probable responsibility notice, which may include all documents, information, expert opinions, testimonies and all other information that is relevant to the investigation and is presented in accordance with the applicable legislation.
+The necessary evidence must be included with the document in which the defendant companies answer the statement of objections, which may include all documents, information, expert opinions, testimonies and all other information that is relevant to the investigation and is presented in accordance with the applicable legislation.

 Once the evidence has been presented and admitted, COFECE’s investigative authority will have 15 business days to manifest anything regarding the offered arguments and evidence offered by the economic agents.
-Once all the evidence has been gathered and presented before COFECE, it must provide a 10-business-day period for the investigating authority and the parties to provide any final arguments in connection with the procedure.
-When the final arguments have been presented, one commissioner, by instruction of the chair of COFECE, will receive all information gathered for his or her analysis, following an appointment order.
-The selected commissioner will then be required to present a final resolution draft before the Plenary for its approval.
+Once all the evidence has been gathered and submitted to COFECE, it must provide a 10-business-day period for the investigating authority and the parties to provide any final arguments in connection with the procedure.
+When the final arguments have been submitted, one commissioner, by instruction of the COFECE chair, will receive all information gathered for their analysis, following an appointment order.
+The selected commissioner will then be required to present a final resolution draft to the Board of Commissioners for its approval.
 COFECE must issue the final resolution within the following 40 business days.

-However, 10 days after all the parties have filed their final arguments, the defendant companies or the plaintiffs may request COFECE to have an oral hearing before the Plenary to make the statements they deem appropriate.
+However, 10 days after all the parties have filed their final arguments, the defendant companies or the plaintiffs may request an oral hearing before COFECE’s Board of Commissioners to make the statements they deem appropriate.

 The MAA includes several special procedures, among which are the following:

-- a procedure for rulings regarding market conditions such as effective competition, market power existence or any other analogous concept; and
+- a procedure for rulings on market conditions such as effective competition, market power existence or any other analogous concepts; and

 - a procedure for the issuance of formal opinions or resolutions on licensing, concessions, permits and similar authorisations.